-Over the past several years, I've posted a collection of resources for each Christmas season.
-Here are the posts of previous years:
+Each year, I post a collection of resources for the Christmas season.
+Here are the posts from previous years:

-Since the 2008 post is foundational to the others, you may want to start with that one.
-Here's an archive of our posts with the Christmas label.
-Make sure you scroll all the way down and click on Older Posts to see more.
+And here's an archive of our posts with the Christmas label.
+Keep in mind that you can scroll all the way down and click on Older Posts to see more.

 How Much Matthew And Luke Agree Concerning Jesus' Childhood